 We’ve talked about depression, but those who have read our article on co-occurring disorders already know that depression is highly linked to anxiety.
 As it turns out, one can combat the comorbidity of these two disorders with similar regimens of nutrition.
 There are some foods that help anxiety and depression, while other foods exacerbate such issues.
 Tryptophan-rich foods such as dairy (yogurt, milk, etc.) and poultry (chicken, turkey, etc.) may help to raise serotonin levels when consumed in moderation, as will whole grains and foods rich in B vitamins.
 Salmon and other foods rich in omega-3 acids may also help to combat these disorders.
 It is also helpful to avoid substances that cause anxiety, such as alcohol, caffeine and candy.

 Many of the same nutrients described above as potential combatants against anxiety and depression were also linked to the onset of mental disorders such as bipolar disorder, OCD, and schizophrenia.
 It is additionally found that proper nutrition during pregnancy and in the early life of a child can help to stave off these disorders at an early age.
-This is especially important for those who become pregnant during active addiction, since such pregnancies can often be deadly for the children involved.
+This is especially important for those who become pregnant during active addiction since such pregnancies can often be deadly for the children involved.

 Not all mental health benefits of proper nutrition are focused on the prevention of mental disorders.
 For instance, many of the same foods that help to combat such disorders are also linked to an increase in focus on concentration.
-Some of the foods that help to improve focus include those which are high in omega-3 fatty acids such as walnuts and fish, as well as produce such as spinach, blueberries, tomatoes, pumpkin seeds and goji berries.
+Some of the foods that help to improve focus include those which are high in omega-3 fatty acids such as walnuts and fish, as well as products such as spinach, blueberries, tomatoes, pumpkin seeds, and goji berries.
 Eggs are also beneficial, as is green tea.
 Black coffee is reported to be just as beneficial as green tea, although there is still a matter of debate as to whether or not certain risks may be associated with the accompanying caffeine intake.

 To recap, those who maintain a diet of positive nutrition will not only help themselves to prevent the onset of certain mental illnesses that are often comorbid with addiction, but those who are pregnant will also help to combat such illnesses in their unborn children.
 Genetics and other factors are still at play, but it never hurts to fight these illnesses with every tool at one’s disposal.
 In the process, those who observe a nutritious lifestyle will also ensure that they are generally happier, more well-adjusted, and able to focus much more easily.